rdo-infra/rdo-release/README.rst

 * ``ssh team; cd $openstack-stage``
 * ``chmod a-w,o-r grizzly-team-key``
 * Each dev does once

   * ``gpg --import grizzly-team-key``

-* Each rpm is signed by the team server script, but that essentially does:
+* Each rpm is signed by the team server script, but that essentially does

   * ``rpm --addsign --define "_gpg_name rdo-grizzly-sign" *.rpm``